BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/explore-data-online.md

 The usefulness of data visualisation online depends on the data being provided, the type of users accessing the data and their needs.

-By providing a dataset preview, users are able to quickly assess the relevancy and [data quality](/main-content/steps/assess-data-quality), prior to download and use.
+By providing a dataset preview, users are able to quickly assess the relevance and [data quality](/main-content/steps/assess-data-quality), prior to download and use.
 Options to download a sample or a selection of the dataset are also helpful to users who are on limited internet bandwidths.

 Dataset previews and visualisations should be presented on the [dataset details](/main-content/steps/search-for-data) page.